joelbarba/CAT_PELIS/WebApp_AJS/README.md

 # Functionality

-The UI is supported with as a CRUD in agreement to the following diagram:
+The UI works as a CRUD in agreement to the following diagram:

 <img height="500" src="https://raw.githubusercontent.com/joelbarba/CAT_PELIS/master/Diagrama%20CRUD.png"/>